Reflektor (song): Critical

 "Reflektor" received widespread critical acclaim.
 Paste awarded the song a 9.1/10 rating, commenting that it "pretty much kicks ass".
-Pitchfork awarded the song the "Best New Track" tag, labeling the song a "sleek, dark disco epic that doesn't belong to the 1970s, '80s, '90s-- or any decade".
+Pitchfork awarded the song the "Best New Track" tag, labelling the song a "sleek, dark disco epic that doesn't belong to the 1970s, '80s, '90s-- or any decade".
 Rolling Stone praised it, saying "Arcade Fire are the most important band of the last decade, and the music lives up to their universe-affirming mandate.
 "Reflektor" turns a shared sense of isolation into communion with a sleek, surging track that seamlessly integrates arty rock and diagonal funk, breaking down [Arcade Fire]'s epic sound without scrimping on its essential cathartic thrust."
 American Songwriter also praised the song saying "All seven-plus minutes of the song feel absolutely vital, even if the arrangement suggests something more hedonistic.
 It's a neat trick they pulled there."
 NME placed the song at number two on their "50 Best Tracks of 2013" list, with only Daft Punk's "Get Lucky" finishing above it.
 The song also made Sam Skuse's prestigious 'Top 20 Songs of the Decade' list, placing at number 11.